WhatsApp Vulnerability Lets Attackers Leverage Instagram Reels to Execute Malicious URLs

 Exploitation Status

-- Monitor network traffic for anomalous URL scheme invocations originating from messaging applications
+- Monitor network traffic for any unusual URL scheme invocations originating from messaging applications.

-- Educate users about risks associated with AI-generated rich media content in messaging platforms.
+- Educate users about the potential risks associated with interacting with AI-generated rich media content on messaging platforms.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.